 Vanessa García Polanco

-I am an alumna of Michigan State University Department of Community Sustainability and the University of Rhode Island Department of Environmental and Natural Resource Economics at the University of Rhode Island (BS).
-In the past, my research has focused on racial equity in food systems, food systems governance, sustainable agriculture and resilient food systems and communities.
-I lead independent research projects like Finding Foods From Home, Dominican Food Studies, and the Inclusion and Equity of Immigrants and Refugees in Food Systems.
+I am an alumna of the Department of Community Sustainability at Michigan State University (MS) and the Department of Environmental and Natural Resource Economics at the University of Rhode Island (BS).
+In the past, my research has focused on racial equity in food systems, food systems governance, sustainable agriculture, and resilient food systems and communities.
+I lead independent research projects like Finding Foods From Home and Dominican Food Studies.

 I am an advocate for diversity in agricultural policy and across the food system, agriculture, the environment, and natural resources fields.
-As a member of the Union of Concerned Scientists, the National Science Policy Network and Minorities in Agriculture, Natural Resources and Related Sciences, I seek to mentor and learn from my peers on using policy and advocacy to create a better world.
+As a member of the Union of Concerned Scientists, the National Science Policy Network, and Minorities in Agriculture, Natural Resources and Related Sciences, I seek to mentor and learn from my peers on using policy and advocacy to create a better world.
 I also advocate for sustainable agriculture and fair opportunities in agriculture for small and diverse growers, young, BIPOC farmers as the Policy Campaigns Co-Director at the National Young Farmers Coalition, Co-Chair and Board Member at the National Sustainable Agriculture Coalition.

 Through my service as a board member in the The Agriculture, Food and Human Values Society, Michigan Food and Farming Systems, Rhode Island USDA Farm Service Agency State Committee and several advisory groups across the United States, I seek to create partnerships and build networks to address systematic inequalities in our society.
 I believe in multidimensional leadership that is why I support local, state and regional food systems transformation spaces and transnational efforts to create a better food systems governance where youth and historically excluded individuals can shape the food system they desire such as the Youth Constituency of the UNFCCC Agriculture Working Group, Real Food Systems and Campo Alante.